 Every year, Starbucks designs holiday cups (I’m sure you’ve read about them a time or two!).
-This time, they’re spicing things up a bit with their color-in holiday cups.
-With the #GiveGood campaign, Starbucks encourages folks to “make the holiday cup their own” and Starbucks fans who wish to show off their designs can post them on social media the the #GiveGood hashtag.
-Starbucks then chooses submissions to feature on Instagram, Twitter, Facebook, their website and in other advertising.
+An example of a clever hashtag campaign was Starbuck’s #GiveGood campaign.
+With the #GiveGood campaign, Starbucks encouraged folks to “make the holiday cup their own” and Starbucks fans who wish to show off their designs could post them on social media with the #GiveGood hashtag.
+Starbucks then chose submissions to feature on Instagram, Twitter, Facebook, their website and in other advertising.

 REI #OptOutside Challenge

 REI, the outdoor equipment and lifestyle retailer, started their #OptOutside movement by staying closed on Black Friday, but still paying their employees.
-The movement has caught fire.
-In its third year promoting the social media campaign, REI is once again prompting their customers to make the same decision to enjoy nature on the busiest shopping day of the year.
-They encourage folks to post their photos with the hashtag #OptOutside for the chance to be featured on the REI social media profiles and website.
+In the last few years, the campaign has built quite the momentum with millions of people and hundreds of organizations adopting the tradition to #OptOutside instead of shop.
+In its fifth year promoting the social media campaign, REI once again prompted its customers to make the same decision to enjoy nature on the busiest shopping day of the year.
+They encouraged folks to "opt to act" and post their photos with the hashtag #OptOutside for the chance to be featured on the REI social media profiles and website.

 UPS’s Your #WishesDelivered Program